ntguru5/To-Do-list/README.md

 The service microservice consists of three models: An Appointment model, a Technician model, and an AutomobileVO value object model containing vin and sold fields.
 Technician is a foreign key to the Appointment model.

+The AutomobileVO is a value object that gets data about the automobiles in inventory using the __poller.py__ file, which polls every 60 seconds to get updated data.

 ## Sales microservice

 Explain your models and integration with the inventory